Kenvue: Controversy

 A securities class action was initiated in the United States District Court of New Jersey by law firm Kessler Topaz Meltzer & Check LLP on 9 October 2023.
 The action alleged that Kenvue was in violation of federal securities laws, alleging fraudulent and misleading statements, including omissions, about the company's internal control and financial reporting.
-This was specifically in relation to Kenvue's Registration Statement which is said not to have disclosed information pertaining to possible risks and potential litigation regarding phenylephrine, its uses and efficacy.
+This was specifically in relation to Kenvue's Registration Statement, which is said not to have disclosed information pertaining to possible risks and potential litigation regarding phenylephrine, its uses, and its efficacy.
 As a result, investors were informed of the lawsuit and noted significant losses.
 Kenvue shares closed at 9.6% below the IPO price, at $19.87.